- Written by Dr.Mehmet Demircioglu

-Helmet After Hair Transplant: Pressure Risk and Safe Timing
+Helmet Pressure and Graft Safety Timing

 I advise avoiding a motorcycle helmet, bicycle helmet, construction hard hat, or tight safety helmet during the first 30 days after a hair transplant.
 Practically, 4 to 5 weeks is safer for many people, and 5 to 6 weeks is better if the helmet is tight, heavy, or worn for long periods.
 A helmet creates pressure, friction, heat, sweat, and repeated rubbing over a scalp that is still healing.